artag/Training/MicroservicesDotNet/Chapter01.md

 # 1. Microservices at a glance (первый взгляд)

+- Understanding microservices and their core characteristics
+- Examining the benefits and drawbacks of microservices
+- An example of microservices working in concert to serve a user request
+- Using ASP.NET for a simple application

 ## 1.1 What is a microservice?

 A **microservice** is a service with one, and only one, very narrowly focused capability that a